VertNet/bigquery/fullDump/README.md

 The script is prepared to build a new BigQuery table in the 'dumps' dataset, called full_YYYYMMDD, with the current date in the specified format.
 For example, on July 30th, 2014, it would create the table dumps.full_20140730.
 The default values can be overriden by changing the appropriate attributes in the fullDump.py, lines 21-23.
 Besides, the script will generate a file for the failed uploads (see below), named 'failed.txt' by default.
 This can also be changed, on line 26.

+You can customize how the harvest folders are selected from the CartoDB file by editing the SELECT statments in fullDump.py ~l43.

 Then simply run:

     python fullDump.py